How to Lose 14 Pounds In 30 DaysDec 08, 2022

 You can indeed slow aging, but you have to BELIEVE that you deserve it.

-You may not care to have 10% bodyfat and washboard abs.
+Truth is, you may not care to have 10% bodyfat and washboard abs.

-Maybe you just want to have healthy habits that give you a shot at being around to see your kids raise their own families.
+Maybe you just want to have healthy habits that give you a shot at being around to see your healthy kids raise their own families.

 If you choose daily habits that discourage health (smoking, drinking, lack of activity, etc.) there's still time to change.